-Lemon Sponge Cake Contemporary Ballet, professional company, brings new concepts and realities to the field of dance and its audiences, via the performance of new work, new choreography.
+Lemon Sponge Cake Contemporary Ballet is a professional company which brings new concepts and realities to the field of dance and its audiences, via the performance of new work, new choreography.
 The work takes risk, expresses the unpredictable and unexpected.

 Internationally renowned choreographer Robert Sher-Machherndl integrates ballet technique with contemporary movement to become a powerful vehicle to depict modern life.
 The results are strikingly imaginative, intensely emotional, thought provoking and distinctly progressive.